 A code violation in tennis is an action on a tennis court that is related to negative behavior by a player.
-Code violations are given out by referees according to different specific regulations.
+Code violations are given out by referees for breaking the code of conduct by which all players must abide.
 There are four questions that a chair umpire has to ask themselves in order to determine if an action is a code violation or not.
-If one of the criteria is met then the chair umpire has grounds to punish a player for a code violation
+If any one of the criteria is met, the chair umpire has grounds to punish a player for a code violation.

-Usually if the chair umpire found there to be a code violation, there is a set procedure of punishments.
+If the chair umpire determines a code violation has been committed, there is a set procedure for punishments.
 First, the umpire will usually give a warning to a player.
 After the warning, if another code violation occurs, the player will receive a point penalty.
-After that point penalty, if another code violation occurs the player will be penalized a game.
+After that point penalty, the player will be penalized a game if another code violation occurs.

-Code violations are decided at the discretion of the chair umpire, something that has been in some controversy in the tennis world.
-The moment that most know is the 2018 US Open Women’s final where Serena Williams was given a point penalty, and then a game penalty, by chair umpire Carlos Ramos.
-The warning was given for coaching, the point penalty was given for smashing her racket and the game penalty for “verbal abuse.”
-Many argue that what Williams said was not speaking abusively and in fact less abusively than what many angry white male tennis players have said.
-The entire code violation system was thrown into question after this match.
+Code violations are decided at the discretion of the chair umpire and are a source of controversy because of how vague the criteria are for this rule.
+The most famous example of this was the 2018 US Open Women’s final, where Serena Williams was given a point penalty and then a game penalty for code violation by chair umpire Carlos Ramos.
+The warning was given for coaching, the point penalty was given for smashing her racket, and the game penalty for “verbal abuse.”
+Many argued that what Williams said was not abusive and, in fact, was less abusive than past angry comments by other players.
+The incident even called into question the code violation system as a whole.